rcrowley/deadlinks/README.md

 See also
 --------

-Deadlinks is part of the [Mergician](https://github.com/rcrowley/mergician) suite ot tools that manipulate HTML documents:
+Deadlinks is part of the [Mergician](https://github.com/rcrowley/mergician) suite of tools that manipulate HTML documents:

 * [Electrostatic](https://github.com/rcrowley/electrostatic): Mergician-powered, pure-HTML CMS
 * [Frag](https://github.com/rcrowley/frag): Extract fragments of HTML documents